 "Jesus Christ, Gillian!
 You scared the hell out of me."

-The few moments of blissful silence was interrupted as she felt herself being tapped on the arm with that damn bottle.
+The few moments of blissful silence were interrupted as she felt herself being tapped on the arm with that damn bottle.
 "You need to drink some, Gill."
 Ignoring her, Gillian continued to breathe slowly, trying to quell her queasy stomach.

 Pitifully, she attempted to push Emily's offending limb away, but the damn thing stubbornly stayed put.
 Sighing, she gave up, and took the half empty bottle; her hand, and it, dropping to the ground.
 Just looking at it made her gag.
 It was only a matter of time before everything came back up anyway.
 She was surprised it hadn't already.

 "Here kitty, kitty, kitty."
 It was hushed like there was still a good distance between them.